 PURPOSE: The purpose of this Chapter (FAPAC-DOI) shall be to implement the goals and objectives of the national-level entity Federal Asian Pacific American Council (FAPAC) as set forth in the FAPAC-DOI bylaws, FAPAC National bylaws, and in accordance with DOI Departmental Policy.

 Isha Kalia is a rising sophomore at Stanford University studying Public Policy with a focus on Resource, Energy, and Environmental Policy.
 She is a second-generation Indian immigrant born and raised in Iowa.
 Her trips to India as a child sparked her interest in environmental justice, sustainable agriculture, and social justice and equity issues.
-Isha is very excited to be interning for FAPAC-DOI this summer and hopes to use her position to foster greater community within the AANHPI community at the Department of Interior.
+Isha was very excited to intern for FAPAC-DOI and used her position to foster greater community within the AANHPI community at the Department of Interior.

-Learn more about Ashley in our Member Spotlight (p.
-3) for June - FAPAC-DOI Newsletter_June 2022.pdf
+Learn more about Ashley in FAPAC-DOI Newsletter_June 2022.pdf

 Congratulations to our very own Lena Chang and Kelly Kim for being awarded the FAPAC 2021 Diversity Excellence Award!
 This award recognizes their significant contributions to the advancement and promotion of Asian Americans, Native Hawaiians, and Pacific Islanders.

 “This is Kaio (named after Kaio-ken from Dragon Ball Z, yes).